 Survey of the fundamental laws, theories, and concepts of physics, chemistry, astronomy, meteorology, and geology.
 Intended primarily for non-science students desiring to fulfill a requirement for a Natural Science course with a laboratory component.
 (Formerly SCI165) 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): Placement by Examination or ENL001 and Placement by Examination or MTH004 and Placement by Examination or RDG001.

 Biology and Modern Society

 Discussion and analysis provide a basis for rational and informed decision-making on current topics of biological interest.
 Emphasis on integrating human concerns with biological concepts from various sub-fields ranging from ecology to medicine.
 Topics include biology of cancer, AIDS, and agribusiness/population problems.
 Intended for non-science majors.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Science, Technology and Society)